 On Dec.
 28, 2019, a video supposedly showing a cow in Uganda with three large horns was widely circulated on social media:

 — Rubabinda Jr (@RubabindaJr) December 28, 2019

-The above-displayed video was posted by a Twitter user claiming to be a cattle keeper in Uganda but isn’t the original source of the footage.
-The user (@RubabindaJR) told us the original footage was encountered on WhatsApp, but we have been unable to find that iteration of the footage, or any others, that predate the user’s December post.
+For starters, this video first went viral when it was shared by a cattle keeper in Uganda, but he wasn’t the original source of the footage.
+Cattle keeper Frank Rubabinda Jr. (@RubabindaJR) told us that he first encountered the video on WhatsApp, but we have been unable to find that iteration of the footage, or any others, that predate the user’s December post.

-Without the source video, it’s difficult to glean details about where and when this video was shot, or with what intent it was originally shared.
-Rather, we can only judge this footage based on what we can see, and to our eyes, this video looks a bit suspicious.
+Without the source video, it was difficult to glean details about where and when this video was shot, or with what intent it was originally shared.
+Instead, we had to base our judgement of this footage solely on what we could see, and to our eyes, this video looked a bit suspicious.

 For instance, around the six-second mark of the above-displayed video, as the middle horn passes over a tree in the background, it appears the superfluous horn changes texture and size and becomes briefly transparent.
 We slowed down that moment in the gif below:

-While we’re not entirely sure if this video is real, three-horned cows certainly do exist.
+While this animal is certainly unusual, this isn’t the first time a three-horned cow has been captured in video.
 In 2018, a video showing such a cow in Brazil went viral.
 In 2016, some photos showed a three-horned cow in India.